Topics or areas of expertise that Darlene can talk about (even in her sleep):

 - What profession would you choose if you didn't go into accounting?
 Professional philanthropist - if I could afford it.

 - What is your most prized possession?
-Pleasant memories with family and friends
+People may think this is my animals (and they are very important to me) but, I would have to say it is pleasant memories with family and friends

 A hardworking, easy-going, quiet professional who enjoys personal space and time.
 According to Richard Simmons (yes, that Richard) I have a kind soul.